 TestiPhone is a web browser based simulator for quickly testing your iPhone web applications.
 This tool has been tested and works using Internet Explorer 7, FireFox 2 and Safari 3.

-iPhoney is not an iPhone simulator but instead is designed for web developers who want to create 320 by 480 (or 480 by 320) websites for use with iPhone.
+iPhoney is not an iPhone simulator but instead has been designed for web developers who want to create 320 by 480 (or 480 by 320) websites for use with iPhone.
 It gives you a canvas on which to test the visual quality of your designs.

 iBBDemo – Blackbaud iPhone Browser Simulator